 Credit scoring models use the information reported in your credit report to calculate your credit score.
 If an account isn't reported, it can't be factored into your credit score.
-The most common credit scoring system is the Fair Isaac Corporation model.
+The most common credit scoring system is the Fair Isaac Corporation, or FICO, model.
 Equifax, Experian and TransUnion use the FICO scoring model, in which payment history is the most significant credit score factor.
 Your account balances, including all your loans and lines of credit, also play a role.

 Pulling Credit Reports

 When you apply for credit, the lender won't always pull a credit report from each bureau.
 Your three scores are generally different.
 The degree of variation in your credit scores will range depending on which accounts are reported.
 For a major credit application, such as a mortgage, the lender will usually take the middle credit score.
-According to MSN Money, if two scores are the same, that number is used regardless of the third score.

 - George Doyle/Stockbyte/Getty Images